Kuuuube/Tablet_Calibration/docs/display_tablet_calibration_guide.md

 - Find the [calibration image](./calibration_images/calibration_images.md) matching your tablet's resolution and fullscreen it on your tablet's display.

-    Make sure to fullscreen the image without borders.
     There should be no window borders, taskbars, menubars, or toolbars around the image (overlays will not cause issues as long as they do not move the image).
 One method to achieve this is to open the image in a new tab of your browser and press `F11`.

 - Put your pen's tip in the center of the red cross.
 Check if the tip of your cursor lines up with the tip of the pen.
 If not, change the applicable offset value.